jellyfin-archive/jellyfin-docs/general/networking/traefik2.md

 > [!NOTE]
 > Traefik has many options for the configuration of LetsEncrypt using your choice of challenges.
 If your server is accessible from the Internet via port 80 or 443, you can use the HTTP-01 or TLS-ALPN-01 challenges.
 If so, the certificatesresolvers.leresolver.acme.httpchallenge.entrypoint must be reachable by Let's Encrypt through port 80/443.
 You can also use a DNS-01 challenge via one of the available [providers](https://docs.traefik.io/https/acme/#providers).
 Configuration is beyond the scope of this guide.
 This guide can use both HTTP-01 and DNS-01 by commenting or uncommenting the various blocks.
 You are most likely to use HTTP-01 unless you have full access to your DNS configuration.
 The configuration below uses RFC2136 (as set by certificatesresolvers.leresolver.acme.dnsChallenge of `traefik.toml`) and the variables for that provider are shown in the `.env` file as a formatting guide.
 See provider documentation and comments about configuration of your ACME provider of choice, or change the configuration to HTTP-01 in `traefik.toml`'s comments.

 The configuration below creates a Traefik v2.x installation with access at entryPoint ports 80 (labelled 'http'), 443 (labeled 'https'), and 9999 (labeled 'secure').
 Unrelated to this Jellyfin configuration, it redirects all traffic from http (port 80) to https (port 443) to ensure all data is encrypted.
-As for Jellyfin, it makes the service accessible without a path on the secure entry point (https://HOSTNAME.DOMAIN_NAME:9999/).
+As for Jellyfin, it makes the service accessible without a path on the secure entry point.
 This configuration is intended to be used as a starting point and some adaptation is likely required for your configuration.
 If you want Jellyfin to be accessible without using a port (using the default https port), simply change 'secure' to 'https' in `docker-compose.yml` where indicated and remove the ':9999' from the SSLHost parameter.
 If you want Jellyfin to be accessible with a path, simply add the PathPrefix (i.e. '/jellyfin') and see the note near the end of this document about configuring Jellyfin.

 ### docker-compose.yml